divyamanivannan92/fundvis-overlay-demo/README.md

 # Fundvis Overlay Drawer
-Fundvis Reusable Overlay Drawer - A modular and configurable right slide-in overlay component for displaying dynamic sectioned data with support for data loading for each section.
-User can access further drill down of individual data without disrupting the core workflows.
+A modular and configurable right slide-in overlay component designed for presenting dynamic and sectioned data.
+It supports dynamic data loading for each section and allows users to drill down through overlay sections without interrupting core workflows.

-Project Demo can be found at https://fundvis-overlay-demo.vercel.app/
+This application is deployed online and can be accessed through the URL: https://fundvis-overlay-demo.vercel.app/

 # Architecture Highlights
  - **Component Flow**: App Component -> Overlay Component -> section component -> list component
- - **Data Flow** : Takes input from paraent; Fetch data from service
+ - **Data Flow** : Takes input from parent; Fetch data from service
- - **Config Driven**: A centralized config to manage and cutomize Section level UI elements(Merging Config and dynamic data from service)
+ - **Config Driven**: A centralized config to manage and customize section level UI elements(Merging Config and dynamic data from service)
- - **Service Layer**: Service Layer Implementation to populate dynamic data.
-(As of now Mock stubs are placed in asset)
+ - **Service Layer**: Service Layer implementation to populate dynamic data.
+(As of now Mock stubs are placed in assets)
- - **Error Handling**: Implementation of error handling mechanism to capture all API(service) and UI related errors.
-We can further enhance the mechanism quickly to diplay it on the screen(using toasters) or create logger to track unknown or non reproducable errors that are generally reported in production
+ - **Error Handling**: Implementation of error handling mechanism to capture all API(service) and UI related errors.This mechanism acts as a foundation and  can be further enhanced with a quick turn around time to display error on the screen(using toasters) and to create loggers to track down the unknown or hard-to-reproduce errors for better traceability in production environments.

   This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.15.

 ## Getting Started (Local Setup)

-Follow the steps below to set up and run the project on your local machine.
+Please follow the below steps to set up and run the project on your local machine.

 ### 1.Prerequisites